 - Garlic is commonly used in fish and seafood preparations (1-2 cloves).

-- Recipes which call for mushrooms as an ingredient usually have garlic added.
+- Recipes that call for mushrooms as an ingredient usually have garlic added.

-- Pasta sauces made with wild game often call for both onion and garlic.
+- Pasta sauces made with the wild game often call for both onion and garlic.

 - Garlic is added to many red sauces, and by some to pasta Carbonara (but the purist don’t).